 Simply it does things for me that I always wanted to do.
 Once you get involved, the end result is simply amazing.
 No one lead me by the hand â€“ but I took the personal initiative.
-I had no budget, but always asked why...
+I had no budget, but always...
 Read More

 Shouldn't "fat free" milk cost less than whole milk?
 Someone or something got your fat, they didn't throw it away.
 That's just an example.
 There are tons of stuff that we pay more for to get less.
 Cholesterol free doesn't come cheap, sugar free cookies cost way more than regular cookies.
 Carbohydrate free is always more expensive.
 What do they do with all those extra carbs, is there a giant warehouse of stored carbohydrates?
 Organic vegetables are pesticide free and we know crop dusters aren't cheap.
 It seems "healthy" has become a marketing plan, take stuff out, give them less, charge them more....
 Read More

 It is becoming clear that the various religious lobbies have petitioned their congressmen and senators to dismiss the first clause of the 1st Amendment to the constitution.
 Often called the Establishment Clause, it is these ten words which attempt to separate the church from the state.
 In most cases the second clause called the Free Exercise clause protecting religion from the state is more often considered the most important portion of this amendment.
 However, protecting the state from religion is becoming more and more necessary as scientific achievement brings forth advances which religious...
 Read More

 Microsoft's answer to the iPod is coming out Tuesday November 14th in the US (scheduled for release in 2007 in Europe).
 With the Playstation 3 and the Wii coming out, the end of this year 2006 is definitely high-tech.

 It took Microsoft 5 years to react to the Apple's iPod, but the wait is now over: the Zune is here.